MalihaKabir/SmartBrain-FrontEndPart-v1/README.md

-# SmartBrainApp-FrontEndPart
+# SmartBrainApp-FrontEndPart-v1

-This SmartBrain is a Face Recognition App created using ReactJS
+This SmartBrain is a Face Recognition App created by using ReactJS.
+You can click [here](https://github.com/MalihaKabir/SmartBrain-v2) to check the second version of it.

 ## To run this app: